 Where your stories start.
 DTECH® is pleased to welcome members of news media and journalists to the event.
-Gather from May 12-14, 2026, in Scottsdale, Arizona.
 We are here to support the industry and our customers!

 News Media & Journalists